-To be eligible to receive a payment of election funding a candidate for the House of Representatives must receive at least four per cent of the formal first preference votes cast in the electorate contested by that candidate (s.297(1)).
+To be eligible to receive a payment of election funding a candidate for the House of Representatives or the Senate must receive at least four per cent of the formal first preference votes cast in the electorate contested by that candidate (s 297(1)).

-For a Senate group to be eligible the group as a whole must receive a total of at least four per cent of the formal first preference votes in the Senate election in the state or territory contested (s.297(2)).
+For a Senate group to be eligible, the group as a whole must receive a total of at least four per cent of the formal first preference votes in the Senate election in the state or territory contested (s 297(2)).

 Formal first preference votes cast in favour of candidates and/or Senate groups who fail to reach the four per cent threshold of total formal first preference votes are not eligible votes for the purpose of election funding.
-Votes rejected and declared as informal in the election concerned are also not eligible first preference votes (s.294(4)).
+Votes rejected and declared as informal in the election concerned are also not eligible first preference votes (s 294(4)).

-1 This represents an increase of 7.6% compared to the 2010 federal election funding rate of 231.191 cents per eligible vote.
+This represents an increase of 5.6 per cent compared to the 2013 federal election funding rate of 248.800 cents per eligible vote.